-*A word of warning, this post about home and gardening may wander a bit.
+*A word of warning, this post about my new home and gardening, may wander a bit.
 I hope you will stay with me, and in the end find that it does indeed all connect together.

 If you have stories about receiving or sharing a garden’s bounty please feel free to leave them in the comments below.

 I moved at the beginning of the month.
 I had been in my previous apartment for almost 13 years.
 My landlord wanted to renovate, and so I started to look for a new home a few months ago.
 Eventually I rented a house from friends who have left the province.

 There’s a variety of things I’ve noticed.
 The first is that I’m sleeping better at night.
 The apartment I was in had an old, basically useless, air-conditioner, and windows that only opened north, so there was no airflow.
 Being on the third floor, the hot air would rise and for several weeks every year sleep would become very difficult.

 The new house I’m in is a two-story, with lots of windows and plenty of airflow.
 There is air conditioning, but I haven’t needed it, as the furnace fan has done a good job of cooling down the house every night.
 Life is so much better with regular sleep.